 The issues of pregnancy, childbirth and parenting for people with disabilities is not very well covered on the Internet so ABLEize has gathered as much information as possible and listed all of those resources in this section that cover issues such as giving birth with a disability, pregnancy and conceiving along with details of parenting and being a parent with a disability including wheelchair users, deaf, blind and a range of other disabilities.

 Find information, advice and resources listed in this section connected to being a disabled parent along with practical help and tips for pregnant, would be mothers that just happen to be disabled.
 Browse the sites and services below to find details of disability and pregnancy along with how and where to get support for a range of disabilities in all areas of pregnancy and giving birth as well as coping as a disabled parent.

 A professional and qualified therapist offering relief from muscular aches and pain due to pregnancy while reducing stress for a more comfortable pregnancy.
 Fully trained in identifying specific pregnancy-related issues to achieve less strain on the uterine ligaments.
-Call today on 01223 411848 for full details and how to book in Cambridgeshire.
+Call today on 01223 411848 for full details and how to book a pregnancy massage in Cambridge.

 Providing information and support for deaf parents to be along with information about concerns during pregnancy, giving birth and a range of resources for deaf parents.
 Includes news, related links of interest and contacts.

 An information resource on disability and parenthood offering information and advice for disabled parents as well as professionals.
 Provides articles, message board and help sections including how to get access to the right support, available resources and a number of useful publications.
 Also provides a free phone helpline.
 London based.

 Offers details of support during pregnancy including taking your epilepsy medicine during pregnancy, risks to you and your baby if you have a seizure and how to get support during and after pregnancy.